om-mani-padme-hum/docket-parser/README.md

 The documentation for Docket, which you can find in the `/docs` folder, though this will soon be hosted elsewhere also for easier viewing.

+## Helper

+This package comes with a tool called `helper.js` that can be used to quickly generate getters and setters complete with Docket style documentation using a small, customized object structure representing the class properties.
+The output is written to `helper-out.js` and can be copied into the body of any class.

 ## Todo